Sexual Abuse Lawyers in North Carolina

 - If an individual is attacked in a dark parking lot at a shopping mall where there was little lighting and no on-duty security guards despite a history of crime in the area, the victim may pursue a claim against the owner/operator of the parking lot/mall for negligent security.

 These represent just some examples of how sexual abuse and assault can take place and who may be liable.
-The best thing you can do after reporting the abuse/attack to local law enforcement is to reach out to an attorney who can help you understand your rights and ensure that they are protected.
+The best thing you can do after reporting the abuse/attack to local law enforcement is to reach out to an attorney who can help you understand your rights and ensure they are protected.

 Put an Experienced Advocate in Your Corner

 The idea of standing up to your abuser may be intimidating or even downright frightening.
-At Lanier Law Group, we understand this.
+At Lanier Law Group, P.A., we understand this.
 When you put our experienced, aggressive, and powerful North Carolina sexual abuse attorneys on your side, you have an entire team of dedicated advocates fighting for you.
-Our goal is to make sure that you feel safe and secure with our team, as well as confident in our attorneys’ ability to effectively protect your rights and help you secure rightful compensation for your damages.
-Most of all, we strive to help our clients rebuild their lives so that they can continue in the healing process.
+Our goal is to make sure you feel safe and secure with our team, as well as confident in our attorneys’ ability to effectively protect your rights and help you secure rightful compensation for your damages.
+Most of all, we strive to help our clients rebuild their lives so they can continue in the healing process.

 Contact us online or call (855) 757-4204 to request your free initial consultation.
 Se habla español.